 In business, if you’re marketing a brand for a service or product that relates to a sensitive subject then there’s no avoiding the elephant in the room – brands will have to tackle the topic head on.
 However, when it comes to politics, religion and other controversial issues that don’t directly relate to a business or organisation, how and if they respond to this is crucial in ensuring fans and customers don’t feel alienated.

-Often, it is the way a brand deals with a subject that sets them apart from others.
-After all, venturing down avenues others have explored before and adopting approaches that have never been attempted before is what marketing is all about, right?
+Often, it’s the way a brand deals with a subject that sets them apart from others.
+After all, venturing down avenues none have explored before and adopting fresh approaches is what marketing is all about, right?

 Brexit, for example